moccu/sentry-config/README.md

 and a list of strings called `whitelistUrls`.
 The init function adds additional tasks to the initialization process for the sentry sdk.
 It converts all whitelistUrls into regular expressions and adds additional `tags` from the config object into each scope of a sentry reporting.

+As second (optional) param you can pass a boolean whether to expose, or not to expose the `Senty`-Object to the global namespace.
+By default (= `true`) it  will be exposed.

-The usage may look as
+The usage may look as follows:
-follows:

 ```js
 import {init} from '@moccu/sentry-config';